-Under the direct supervision of the instructional coach, to assist certified professional staff with students in the classroom to meet instructional goals and objectives in literacy development.
+Under the direct supervision of a certified staff member, to assist certified professional staff with students in the classroom to meet instructional goals and objectives, and to free certified professional employees from non-professional duties such as proctoring study halls to enable them to make a contribution to other aspects of the educational program, such as curriculum development.

 Essential Job Functions

-• Assists and guides students to reinforce reading, language arts, and other skills.
+• Assists and guides students to reinforce reading, language arts, mathematics, computer instruction, and other skills.

 • Works with students individually and in small groups to reinforce basic learning and implement assigned programs.